-- Any student who believes they might need a modified or alternative assessment is advised to discuss their requirements with the SpLD Team (e.g. for SpLDs such as dyslexia or dyspraxia), or the Inclusion Team, for students with physical or sensory impairments, longterm mental health or health conditions; autism or aspergers.
-They may also seek advice from their Personal Tutor; their Module/ Course Tutor and/or their Learning Facilitator (if appropriate).
-Both teams are based on the first floor of Catalyst. - Any tutor who becomes aware of the potential need for modifications to their assessment, should, with the agreement of the student concerned, refer the student to the relevant Team for advice. - After discussion with the relevant staff (e.g. Dyslexia adviser or Inclusion Officer) a Request for Examination and Test Modifications form will be completed.
+- Any tutor who becomes aware of the potential need for modifications to their assessment, should, with the agreement of the student concerned, refer the student to the relevant Team for advice. - After discussion with the relevant staff (e.g. Dyslexia adviser or Inclusion Officer) a Request for Examination and Test Modifications form will be completed.
 This details any specific arrangement which they consider that they require.
 This will be submitted to the Examinations Officer in the Academic Registry. - The form will be reviewed and the arrangements agreed by an Assessment Modifications Board.
-As the majority of modifications relate to formal examinations, these boards will take place in advance of the main institutional examination periods; the date will recognise both the requirement to give students sufficient time to have their learning needs recognised and the amount of time required to put the modifications in place. - There may be occasions where a student becomes temporarily disabled owing to illness or injury.
+As the majority of modifications relate to formal examinations, these boards will take place in advance of the main institutional examination periods; the date will recognise both the requirement to give students sufficient time to have their learning needs recognised and the amount of time required to put the modifications in place.
+Under certain circumstances a modification may be approved by Chair's Action. - There may be occasions where a student becomes temporarily disabled owing to illness or injury.
 In cases such as this, when the disability is temporary and does not meet the Equality Act definition of a disability, students should use the Exceptional Mitigating Circumstances (EMC) procedure.
-Guidance can be obtained from a Personal Tutor/ Personal Teacher; their Course/ Module Tutor; and/or the Assessments team in Academic Registry. - The Board's constitution will comprise:
+Guidance can be obtained from a Personal Tutor/ Personal Teacher; their Course/ Module Tutor; and/or the Assessments team in Academic Registry.

+The Board's constitution will comprise: